thradams/cake/README.md

 a readable C99 source code that compiles everywhere.
 Cake also can be used in some files of your project it is not all or nothing solution.

+In the future I want to use cake because it has a good static analiser.

 # Features